chadlung/pywebhooks/README.rst

 stored hashed).

 The ``secret_key`` will be used to validate the data coming into your endpoint is indeed from the PyWebhooks server and not something/someone else.
+If you are following along on a local dev machine make sure to stop your example endpoint server now and paste in the new ``secret_key`` value before running the next API call below.
+Now you can re-start the example endpoint server.

 The ``api_key`` will be used for any communication with the PyWebhooks server that isn't a publicly accessible call.